 February 22, 1997 - Scientists reveal Dolly the sheep, the first mammal to be cloned from cells of an adult animal.
 She was actually born on July 5, 1996.

-1998 - More than 50 mice reported cloned from a single mouse over several generations.
-Eight calves cloned from a cow.
+1998 - More than 50 mice are reported cloned from a single mouse over several generations.
+Eight calves are cloned from a cow.

-2000 - Pigs and goats reported cloned from adult cells.
+2000 - Pigs and goats are reported cloned from adult cells.

 2001 - Advanced Cell Technology of Worcester, Massachusetts, says it produced a six-cell cloned human embryo, in research aimed at harvesting stem cells.

 2001 - Five bulls are cloned from a champion bull, Full Flush.

 2002 - Rabbits and a kitten are reported cloned from adult cells.